-What’s Better for Indian Walls: Paint or Wallpaper?
+What’s Better for Indian Walls?

 Looking for a way to breathe new life into your lacklustre walls?
 Deciding on the right type of wall treatment is no easy task, given the huge number of products available today.
 And homeowners are mostly confused between two popular options – paint or wallpaper for Indian walls.

 While both of these have their own advantages, the right option will depend on your unique needs.
 To make your choice easier, take a look at how paint and wallpaper compare on these six essential factors.

 Paint vs Wallpaper Factor #1: Variety

 Variety in colors and finishes is a major plus point if you are looking to create a unique look for your home.
 Thankfully, there is no dearth of variety in both these options.

 Paint is available in literally every color under the sun – you can mix and match to your heart’s content.
 When applied in combination with the hundreds of texturing techniques in use today, paint can create stunning effects that completely transform the look of any Indian home.
 You can also choose from a variety of finishes such as matte, satin, semi-gloss and glossy.

 Wallpaper is also available in a huge variety of colors and patterns ranging from elegant classical motifs to peppy contemporary patterns.
 Wallpapers also come in many different finishes like vinyl, fabric, foil printed, embossed textures, suede, and more!